Optimizing Latent Space Directions For GAN-based Local Image Editing: Experiments

 \subsection{Editing Real Images}

 Combined with a GAN Inversion model, our method allows editing real images.
-We use e4e \cite{Richardson2020EncodingIS} trained on StyleGAN2 FFHQ to project real images into the latent space of the StyleGAN.
-More importantly, we can perform sequential editing by simply adding the discovered latent space directions.
-Figure~\ref{fig:sequential_editing} shows a series of edits applied to the inversion of real images.
+We use e4e \cite{Richardson2020EncodingIS} trained on StyleGAN2 FFHQ to project real face photos into the latent space of the StyleGAN.
+More importantly, we can perform sequential editing by simply adding up the discovered latent space directions for each semantic.
+Figure~\ref{fig:sequential_editing} shows a series of edits applied to the inversion of real photos.
 As can be seen, the semantics of the edits are consistent across different images.
-The quality of the inversion is beyond the scope of this paper.
+The quality of the GAN inversion is beyond the scope of this paper.